TengMCing/PhD/Thesis/03-chap3.html.md

 \noindent where $\hat{D}_{\text{null}}^{(j)}$ is the estimated distance for the $j$-th null plot, and $m$ is the number of plots in a lineup.

 @fig-delta displays the scatter plot of the weighted detection rate vs the adjusted $\delta$-difference.
 It indicates that the weighted detection rate increases as the adjusted $\delta$-difference increases, particularly when the adjusted $\delta$-difference is greater than zero.
 A negative adjusted $\delta$-difference suggests that there is at least one null plot in the lineup with a stronger visual signal than the true residual plot.
 In some instances, the weighted detection rate is close to one, yet the adjusted $\delta$-difference is negative.
-This discrepancy implies that the distance measure, or the estimated distance, may not perfectly reflect actual human behaviour.
+This discrepancy implies that the distance measure, or the estimated distance, may not perfectly reflect actual human behavior.